christianwach/comment-upvoter/README.md

 Comment Upvoter
 ===============

-Lets logged-in readers click an "upvote" button.
+A WordPress plugin that lets logged-in readers click an "upvote" button.
 Designed for use with CommentPress Core.

 ## Installation ##